Melatonin: benefits, dosage, contraindications

 Anticancer

-Women with endometrial cancer have been found to have plasma melatonin levels six times lower than those of healthy controls.
-Postmenopausal women with breast cancer also have lower melatonin levels than non-cancer controls.
-Clinical evidence suggests that taking high-dose melatonin combined with conventional chemotherapy or interleukin-2 (IL-2) could improve tumor regression rates in patients with breast, lung, kidney, liver, pancreatic, stomach, or colon cancer.
+Women with endometrial cancer have been found to have plasma melatonin levels six times lower than tumor-free controls.
+Postmenopausal women with breast cancer also have lower melatonin levels than cancer-free controls.
+There is clinical evidence that high-dose melatonin taken in combination with conventional chemotherapy or interleukin-2 (IL-2) may improve tumor regression rates in patients with breast, lung, kidney, liver, pancreatic, stomach, or colon cancer.
 The anticancer effects of melatonin are not entirely clear.
 In animal models, melatonin appears to protect against mammary tumor formation.
-In vitro, at pharmacological concentrations, melatonin exhibits cytotoxic activity in cancer cells.
-Melatonin inhibits proliferation and induces apoptosis of various types of cancer cells.
-At physiological and pharmacological concentrations, melatonin acts as a differentiating agent in certain cancer cells and reduces their invasive and metastatic capabilities by altering adhesion molecules.
+In vitro, at pharmacological concentrations, melatonin shows cytotoxic activity in cancer cells.
+Melatonin inhibits proliferation and induces apoptosis in various types of cancer cells.
+At physiological and pharmacological concentrations, melatonin acts as a differentiation agent in some cancer cells and reduces their invasive and metastatic capabilities by altering adhesion molecules.
 In other types of cancer cells, melatonin, alone or in combination with other agents, induces apoptotic cell death.

 Usages associés